grncdr/node-any-db/CONTRIBUTING.md

 ## Code style

-I'm not terribly picky about code-formatting, but please try to avoid mixing tabs and spaces, and keep lines under 80 characters long if you can help it.
+I'm not terribly picky about code-formatting, but please try to match the style of the code around your change.
+In particular, use two-space tabs, and keep lines under 80 characters long if you can help it.

 If a patch you're working on is getting hairy, don't be afraid to refactor existing code.